-The Latest: 2 Texas first responders killed amid storm
+The Latest: Iowa passenger killed in storm-related crash

-LUBBOCK, Texas (AP) — The latest on severe storms in the U.S. South (all times local)
+LUBBOCK, Texas (AP) — The latest on severe storms in the U.S. South (all times local):

 3 p.m.